etruel/wpematico/readme.txt

 * Updated included external SimplePie library to 1.5 version.
 * **Professional Add-on:**
 * **Enlarges the version required for the Professional addon to 1.8v** (https://etruel.com/downloads/wpematico-professional/)
+* Added name spaces for feeds with Custom Tags to be used in the Campaign Template and Custom fields.
 * Added a fixed icon for Feed Advanced Options in the feed row.
-* Added a new feature to Force Feed when Simplepie gives some error on checking.
+* Added an option to Force Feed when Simplepie gives error.
 Find it in the Feed Advanced Options Popup.
 * Fixes the numeric name in the file for an exported campaign.
 * Fixes the malformed JSON in the content sometimes when export campaigns.